sweet-spud/Oinkers-A-Pigs-Vengeance/README.md

 # Oinkers-A-Pigs-Vengeance

 ### A minecraft mod adding the Pig Dimension, featuring: new weapons, amor, tools, mobs, crops, and more.
-Has JEI compatibility
+Includes JEI compatibility.

 ## Mobs
 <details>